Five9 and NiCE CXone are two of the most established players in the Contact Center as a Service (CCaaS) market.

 - Automatic call distribution (ACD): Both platforms provide ACD functionality to distribute incoming calls to the most appropriate agents based on predefined criteria.

 User feedback suggests variations in user interface intuitiveness and ease of initial setup.
-Some users reported that Five9’s interface can be complex, while others found NICE CXone’s interface sometimes difficult to access and navigate.
+Some users reported that Five9’s interface can be complex, while others found NiCE CXone’s interface sometimes difficult to access and navigate.

 Workforce optimization

-Both Five9 and NICE CXone offer a range of workforce management (WFM) tools that increase agent productivity, improve efficiency, and streamline contact center operations.
+Both Five9 and NiCE CXone offer a range of workforce management (WFM) tools that increase agent productivity, improve efficiency, and streamline contact center operations.
 Some of these tools are for:

 - Scheduling: Creating and managing agent schedules based on forecasted call volumes and agent availability.